ImadSamih/imadsamih/README.md

 ## 🙋‍♂️ About Me

-- 🔭 I’m Engineer cybersecurity
+- 🔭 I’m cybersecurity Engineer

 - 🌱 **Ethical hacking**

-- 🧠 I’m Programmer **FullStackDevloper**
+- 🧠 Programmer **FullStackDevloper**

 - 👨‍💻 All of my projects are available at **[My Portfolio](www.imadtech1.com)**